-The purpose of this course is to provide the theoretical background to permit the intelligent use of the scanning electron microscope (SEM) and the electron probe microanalyzer (EPMA) (also called electron microprobe) for scientific research.
+The purpose of this course is to provide the background (practical and theoretical) to permit the intelligent use of the scanning electron microscope (SEM) and the electron probe microanalyzer (EPMA) (also called the electron microprobe) for scientific research.
+Scanning electron microscopy (imaging) and electron-based X-ray microanalysis are the specific endeavors.

 To the extent feasible, students will get hands-on experience with the Hitachi S3400 SEM and the CAMECA electron probes in the course of lab exercises.
 Full training for independent use of these instruments in an individual's research is arranged at the time when her/his samples are ready and he/she is ready to begin a regular schedule of instrument use. ("If you don't use it, you lose it" is very true for instrument instruction-particularly for the electron probe.)

-I teach this class differently today compared to how I did it 22 years ago.
+I teach this class differently today compared to how I did it when I started teaching it years ago.
 I want you to study the lecture notes BEFORE you come to class.
-All class lecture notes are available in advance as a series of PowerPoint slides on the website <www.geology.wisc.edu/~johnf/g777> Each student is responsible for carefully reading this material prior to the class, and bringing questions (e.g. difficulties in understanding it, and/or implications/applications of it) to class.
+All class lecture notes are available in advance as a series of PowerPoint slides on the website www.geology.wisc.edu/~johnf/g777 Each student is responsible for carefully reading this material prior to the class, and bringing questions (e.g. difficulties in understanding it, and/or implications/applications of it) to class.
 It has been shown that you learn more that way.
 Ask questions!

-On occasion, a paper or series of short articles may be assigned to all students as part of the required material (such as the ones on the DTSA software during weeks 5-7).
+On occasion, a paper or series of short articles may be assigned to all students as part of the required material to be read to augment the lecture material, for discussion or for understanding software you will be using (such as the ones on the DTSA software during weeks 5-7).